BLavery/STM32F030F4P6-Arduino/README.md

 with the F030F4.
 These libraries are:

  - __SerialBB__ - a simple software (bit-bang) duplex serial driver, default 19200.
       So a terminal can be used.
-TXD/RXD.
+TXD/RXD ie PA9/PA10.
  - __WireBB__ - a limited software I2C driver.
 1-byte data write only.
 PA5/PA6.
  - __oledf030f4__ - a basic driver for the ubiquitous '0.96" I2C SSD1306 Oled' display, using WireBB.
       So we can see some output.
 Derived out of Daniel Turton's OzOled project 2014/2015.